openstack-archive/clouddocs-maven-plugin/README.rst

       security value other than external, then put the security value in the pdf file name.
 For example, basename-internal-20121110.pdf.
+   -  For Rackspace branding, by default the link to the pdf is changed to basename-latest.pdf to provide a permalink to the latest pdf.
+Our landing page dynamically redirects to the file name of the current pdf.
+To avoid this behavior and have the pdf link in webhelp be to the actual pdf, set \
+      <useLatestSuffixInPdfUrl>0</useLatestSuffixInPdfUrl>.

 -  Provide better error messages if incorrect DocBook version is used (i.e. if DocBook 4.x is used instead of 5.x).